When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 There are many types of spina bifida.
-Each type has its own set of signs and symptoms.
+Each has its own signs and symptoms.

 Spina bifida occulta

-This type is also called hidden spina bifida because there may be no physical signs of the condition.
+- This type is also called hidden spina bifida.
+It may have no physical signs.

-This group of defects (occult spinal dysraphism) involves problems with the bone, fat, or other tissues that surround the spinal cord.
+- Closed NTDs are also called occult spinal dysraphism.
+They involve problems with the bone, fat, or other tissues around the spinal cord.

 Meningocele

-Many children have few or no symptoms.
-If there are symptoms, they include bowel or bladder problems, or paralysis.
+- Many children have few or no symptoms.
+If there are symptoms, they include:

 Myelomeningocele

-This is the most severe form of spina bifida.
+- This is the most severe type of spina bifida.

 What are the causes?